Stocks soar on French election, Trump tax cut hopes

 Related: Investors cheer as Macron emerges as favorite to lead

-The S&P 500 and Nasdaq were up more than 1% as well.
+The S&P 500 and Nasdaq were up 1% as well.
 The Nasdaq, home to top tech stocks Apple (AAPL, Tech30), Amazon (AMZN, Tech30) and Facebook (FB, Tech30), is at a record high and within spitting distance of topping the 6,000 level for the first time.

 Another reason investors are in a good mood?
 Trump promised late last week that a major announcement about tax reform is coming this Wednesday.